Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 - Copying a custom model from one Form Recognizer resource to another.

 Please note that models can also be trained using a graphical user interface such as the [Form Recognizer Labeling Tool][fr-labeling-tool].

-Sample code snippets are provided to illustrate using a FormTrainingClient [here](#train-a-model "Train a model").

 ### Long-Running Operations
 Long-running operations are operations which consist of an initial request sent to the service to start an operation,